paul-vangerow/Embedded-Synth-Project/report.md

 # CAN Auto Detection

 The final, main advanced feature added was the ability for boards to automatically be deteced and for board octaves to be dynamically scaled based on their location in relation to the main board - the designated leader.
-It allows one to stick boards together, have them be automatically detected and send their key press values to the leader board which will play them.
+It allows one to stick multiple boards together, have them be automatically detected and send their key press values to the leader board which will play them.
+Up to 5 boards can be connected up together: when connecting new boards, ideally connect one at a time.

 ## How It's Implemented